noqms/noqms/README.md

      *                           microservices intended to communicate with each other
      *
      * serviceName               microservice name - must be unique among interconnected microservice types -
-     *                           instances of the same microservice have the same microservice name
+     *                           instances of the same microservice type have the same microservice name
      *
      * servicePath               com.x.x.x full path of your microservice - can reside anywhere on your classpath
      *